NFrid/dwm/README.md

 ## The fork of mine

-ye some patches and several custom tweeks
+did some patches and several custom tweeks can't remember

+now usin' as a true fork not just patched orig

+### Changes in my fork

 idk you'll figure out if you're smart enough..